CHATTG1/PredictiveModeling/index.md

 The {{site.data.keyword.pm_full}} service is a set of REST APIs that can be called from any programming language.

-The focus of the {{site.data.keyword.pm_full}} service is deployment, but you can use IBM® SPSS® Modeler or IBM® Data Science Experience to author and work with models and pipelines.
-Both SPSS® Modeler and Data Science Experience that use Spark MLlib and Python scikit-learn offer various modeling methods that are taken from machine learning, artificial intelligence, and statistics.
+The focus of the {{site.data.keyword.pm_full}} service is deployment, but you can use IBM® SPSS® Modeler or {{site.data.keyword.DSX_full}} to author and work with models and pipelines.
+Both SPSS® Modeler and {{site.data.keyword.DSX_full}} that use Spark MLlib and Python scikit-learn offer various modeling methods that are taken from machine learning, artificial intelligence, and statistics.

 ## Related Links